navcoin/navcoin/doc/bech32-mod-gen-poly.md

 # bech32_mod generator polynomial generation

 ## Summary
-We made modification to the original bech32 implementation to accomodate input string whose length is 96 bytes before encoding with 2-character HRP.
+We made modification to the original bech32 implementation to make it work only with input strings whose length is 96 bytes before encoding with 2-character HRP.
 To accomiplish that, we followed the method used by Bitcoin Cash and Monero.
 That is, we replaced the 6-degree generator polynomial by 8-degree one that is capable of detecting up to 5 errors in 165-character string.

 To do so, in principle, we followed the procedure used in Monero's Jamis polynomial search which is explained in detail in [this document](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d).